Jump to section

 Engage with others.
 If you want people to be interested in where you’re headed, you will do what it takes to relate to them in an authentic and meaningful way.
 You know the names and tendencies of the people you work with on every level and find ways to bring out the best in them.
 You tackle obstacles as a group and celebrate wins together.
 You are transparent enough that those around you feel as if they know you, too.

 Bonus Tip: Be interested.
 One surefire way to get people interested in your project, and influence them to join you, is by being, yourself, very interested in your project.
-Authentic passion and excitement is contagious, especially when the impact is clear.
+Authentic passion and excitement are contagious, especially when the impact is clear.

 Building influence through example and conviction won’t net you millions of followers.
 But in the workplace, it can have a longer-lasting ripple effect, shaping organizational decisions, direction, and culture, and earning commitment and loyalty.